ff0rever/livroLivre/README.md

 # livroLivre

-A aplicação web <i>LivroLivre</i> é um projeto acadêmico para a matéria de Programação Web.
-O objetivo do site criado é que a aplicação conecte pessoas para que possam emprestar livros, filtrando-os pelo gênero, título, etc.
-Tecnologias utilizadas: HTML, CSS, PHP e MySQL.
+The LivroLivre web application is an academic project for the Web Programming subject.
+The objective of the site created is that the application connects people so they can borrow books, filtering them by genre, title, etc. Used technologies: HTML, CSS, PHP and MySQL.